 April 26, 2018

-Poly film is translucent and can offer light transmission around 90 percent, the highest value of the three materials on this list.
-What it gains in light transmission however, it sacrifices a little in insulation.
+What the film gains in light transmission, it sacrifices a little in insulation.
 Its R value of .83 means that it may not be warm enough for year-round usage, depending on the region.
 Poly film is a good choice for cold frames, high tunnels and hoop houses, and appeals to many growers because it is easy on the pocket as well.

 GrowSpan provides poly film in a range of mils (a mil is 1 thousandth of an inch.)

 - 6 Mil 4 year film: The most popular greenhouse cladding offered by Growers Supply.
-When fastened securely, this film can actually last up to 8 years.
+When fastened securely, this polyethylene film can really last up to 8 years.

 - 6 Mil 4 year Infrared/Anti-Condensate film: This film provides infrared additives to help retain heat and block some types of UV light from entering the greenhouse.
 This can be helpful to plants sensitive to high levels of radiation.
 The anti-condensate properties encourage water to sheet down the side of the film, minimizing condensation and dripping.
 It also functions perfectly as an inside layer of double-layer greenhouse film.

-- 3 Mil 1 year film: This is a good solution for temporary projects.
+- 3 Mil 1 year film: This is a good single layer solution for temporary projects.

 Double Poly Film